 If the claim is issued, this does not necessarily mean it will come before the Judge, as often cases are settled before the final hearing.

-If you or a loved one have been involved in an accident resulting in a serious injury, contact one of our experts at Maxwell Hodge Solicitors to see how we can help guide you through this difficult time.
+If you or a loved one have been involved in an accident resulting in a serious injury, contact one of our experts at Maxwell Hodge to see how we can help guide you through this difficult time.